Scholarship

 So much of early and career work in scholarship relate to how effectively one can form and work together with mentors and in teams.
 In order to facilitate these connections the residency program offers the following processes to identify those with research interests, and connect them to research and scholarship mentors.
 Read more about our residency program process and supports below:

-- Intern-Mentor Matching: upon arrival, the Chief residents will do another brief survey confirming your prior interests, then connect all interns to scholarship mentors.
+- Upon arrival, the Chief residents will do another brief survey confirming your prior interests, then connect all interns to scholarship mentors.

-- Project/Mentor Connection: in addition to the above efforts to structurally link all residents to mentors, there is a robust ad hoc process which exists as both mentor and residents find themselves in need of support or projects.
+- In addition to the above efforts to structurally link all residents to mentors, there is a robust ad hoc process which exists as both mentor and residents find themselves in need of support or projects.
 The Division Heads of all specialty divisions will serve as the primary triage contacts to better identify mentors with shared interests.
-Additionally, the Chief Residents and program directors (as well as fellows and peers) can make connections as they arise.

 - Complete TWO CITI training modules: Human Subject Research (HSR) and Responsible Conduct of Research (RCR)